luketeaford/dusg/README.md

 ```

 ## Writing Template Functions
-A suitable template function is a callback that will receive the site object as its only argument.
-The html key contains the markdown parsed as HTML.
-The metadata key contains the YAML parsed as a JavaScript object.
-The path key contains the output path of the file.
+A suitable template function is a callback that will receive a page object as its only argument.
+The page object has an html key that contains the markdown parsed as HTML, a metadata key that contains the YAML parsed as a JavaScript object, a path key that contains the output path of the file, and a siteMap object.
+The siteMap object's keys are all pages' paths relative to the destination directory.
+Each key in the siteMap contains that page's `pageObject`.

 ### Example Template Function
 ```js